-Welcome to the Equality Coalition’s website.
-We are a broad civil society alliance of NGOs and trade unions that aim to promote equality in Northern Ireland.
-Read more about our work in the About Us section.
+Welcome to the official website for the Equality Coalition.
+We are a broad civil society alliance of more than 100 NGOs and trade unions dedicated to promoting equality and compliance with Section 75 within Northern Ireland.

 LATEST FROM THE EQUALITY COALITION

 Seminar – Could rights based-safeguards make Stormont functional?

 2pm to 5pm, Friday 13 October 2023, UU Belfast Campus

 A hybrid seminar exploring whether we could unlock sustainable governance through reforming the present structures of the NI Assembly and Executive in line with the rights-based safeguards intended under the Good Friday Agreement (GFA).
 We are organising this event jointly with the Transitional Justice Institute, supported by the LSE Gender, Justice and Security Hub.
 Book your ticket here.
 Both in-person and online tickets are available.

 Seminar – How could minority and women’s rights be protected in a United Ireland?

 1pm to 5pm, Wednesday 5 November 2023, UU Belfast Campus

 A hybrid seminar exploring how the rights of women, linguistic minorities, unionists, and migrants could be protected in the constitutional and legal structures for Ireland if there was a ‘yes’ vote in a referendum held under the Good Friday Agreement (GFA).
 We are organising this event jointly with the Transitional Justice Institute, supported by the LSE Gender, Justice and Security Hub.
 Book your ticket here.
 Both in-person and online tickets are available.

 Progressing an anti-poverty strategy for Northern Ireland – Briefing note